joshgerdes/jekyll-uno/_posts/2021-12-29-day-in-the-life-of-a-tech-lead.md

 * Make your work visible.
 Shift your value to performance.
 * Work is never completed.
 Establish feedback loops.
 * Target high impact problems.
+* Try, Learn, Adapt, Try again
+* Agile is about speed to adapt, not velocity
 * Log what's useful, monitor what matters, alert on what's actionable
 * Empower others while making sure that everything is auditable, standardised.